gerryw1389/gerryw1389.github.io/_pages/about.md

    - I was a Windows SysAdmin but tried at every job to use Linux instead (where it makes sense (not for Active Directory for example)):
       - [How to be a Linux SysAdmin](https://automationadmin.com/2016/05/how-to-become-a-linux-sysadmin/)
       - [How to be a Windows SysAdmin](https://automationadmin.com/2016/06/how-to-be-a-windows-sysadmin/)
+   - Having trouble breaking in?
+See [this post](https://automationadmin.com/2016/05/breaking-into-sa-jobs/)

 3. Remote Support Tech:
    - Mostly break fix and learning to script
    - Learn to troubleshoot
+   - Everyone should read this at [the beginning of your career](http://www.catb.org/esr/faqs/smart-questions.html) and really understand what it is saying.
+This is not to be condescending, but I refuse to help people who do not try to help themselves.
+80% of people who ask me questions about something are doing it out of sheer laziness - no more, redirect them to this page and ask them "show me where you got stuck..."

 4. How to Advance:
    - Look for a [new demanding job](https://thedailywtf.com/articles/Up-or-Out-Solving-the-IT-Turnover-Crisis) once you feel you have learned all you can and you don't see upwards mobility